ThomasPWy/drwho.sh/README.md

 # drwho.sh
-A humble bash script, designed to remove the clutter from the output of dig, openssl, whois, etc.
+A humble bash script, designed to remove the clutter from the output of dig, openssl & whois and provide information about domains, IPv4 addresses and address blocks.

 Dependencies:
 curl, dnsutils, lynx, iputils-tracepath (or 'tracepath', e.g. in Termux), nmap, openssl (openssl & openssl-tool in Termux), a whois client